compomics/scop3d/README.md

 ### Command line

 Couple of typical flows are shown below.
-All files are read and written to `~/outputdir`.
+All files are read from and written to `~/outputdir`.
 You can run `./scop3d -h` to see all available options.

 **Sequence conservation analysis**